Al3zama1/swe-notes/CCNA/35 - SNMP (Simple Network Management Protocol).md

 #### Get
 * A request sent from the manager to the agent to retrieve the value of a variable (OID), or multiple variables.
 The agent will send a Response message with the current value of each variable.
 #### GetNext
-* A request sent from the manager to the agent to discover the available variables in the MIB (Management Information Base).
+* A request sent from the manager to the agent to discover the available variables (OIDs) in the MIB (Management Information Base).
 #### GetBulk
 * A more efficient version of the **GetNext** message (introduced in SNMPv2) that allows mass-retrieval of information from managed devices (agent).
 ### Write Message Class